RuyiLi/jyasic/README.md

 shift to deccelerate

 ## powerups

+(note that some of these names are not original and are taken from other games or anime)

 light blue/green/teal - pentabeam: shoots five bullets instead of one.

 green - nanobots: repairs the ship over time.